JulianusAurelius/Syneural-Website/Syneural/readme.txt

         -Delete.
 This button is the same as maintain in that it shows all current blends.
 You select one and press Delete Blend.
 When you press the button, the webpage prompts the user if they are sure they want to delete the blend
     -Nav buttons.
-This page links to the other rest of the private pages, as well as the prototpe UI for login.
+This page links to the other rest of the private pages, as well as the prototype UI for login.
 Report -
     The report page is similar to the blend page.
 On here, the idea is that popular commands would be put into buttons that once can easily click and see the data.
 Or, if you want a specialized report, you can enter in your own SQL command with the 'Enter SQL' button.
-(And from there, I'll put in another button that allows the user to put in some kind of visualization libary to help visualize the data in a meaningful way).
+(And from there, I'll put in another button that allows the user to put in some kind of visualization library to help visualize the data in a meaningful way).
-    Since there is no actual data or anything for the buttons to do as of right now, when you click them, they display photos of graphs!
-Noteable features are the buttons deleting other buttons images and textareas so the screen doesn't fill up with many many reports, plus the clear info button Login -
+    Since there is no actual data or anything for the buttons to do as of right now, when you click them, they display photos of graphs! notable features are the buttons deleting other buttons images and textareas so the screen doesn't fill up with many many reports, plus the clear info button Login -
     This was a prototype I put together to show a potential early-stage UI for the login for my CIS250 class, where